Twin-2/city-explorer-api/README.md

 **Version**: 1.0.4

 ## Overview
 This is the API for a city explorer app.
 At this point it will only pull weather data for a specific city that it is given.
+Server deployed on Heroku with UI on [Netlify](https://gracious-elion-ed4167.netlify.app/)

 ## Getting Started
 1. Clone the repo